Wuhai: Recreation and sports

 A number of very modern gyms with an average membership fee between $40 and US$60 per months are available for use in the city center and other convenient locations.
-Shi Ji Yuan Hotel offers good 25m swimming pool facilities (attendance fee around $2.
-No lifeguard).
 A modern round mini-stadium building, located in the middle of town, offers new tennis and basketball playgrounds as well as some ThaiJi and KungFu classes.

 Mountain climbing is extremely popular activity among the locals and foreigners alike.
 There is a long mountain ridge located to the south-east of the city, a short walk away from its SE corner.
 Mountain peaks range from 400m AGL to 700m AGL and take approximately 1 to 2 hours to conquer, depending on your physical abilities.
 Beginner level climbers are likely to enjoy this hike.
 For the more advanced mountaineers, the highest peak to the south of the city is standing almost 1000m AGL tall and may be a little more challenging to climb.
 The city charges no fees for mountain-climbing activities and welcomes anyone to try.

 A full-size western-style bowling alley is located in the NW part of the city, near a central street roundabout.

 Rock art in six places at the foot of the Zhuozi Shan (Mount Zhuozhi) has been dated back to the Xia, Shang, and Zhou dynasties, the Warring States period, and the Han dynasty.It is a national key cultural relic protection unit.